Female book lovers, teachers and librarians: get the best literary book character costumes for women here for Halloween, Book Week, and beyond.

 I love the idea of a Nancy Drew costume because her style is actually really good!
 I absolutely love her preppy/classic vibe.

-Because I believe a female Sherlock Holmes would be edgy!
+Because I believe a female Sherlock Holmes would be SO edgy!

-Where’s Waldo is probably the easiest and most casual costume in this group.
+Wilma or Wenda from Where’s Waldo is probably the easiest and most casual costume in this group, so that gets bonus points from this cozy introvert.

 Winnie the Pooh